eileen1017/course-2017-fal-proj/eileenli_xtq_yidingou/README.md

 4. K-means Analysis for best hospital place:
-We use the k means algorithm to find the optimal hospital place to show where needs the hospital the most base on the rates of comfort, safety and convenience.
+We use the k-means algorithm to find the optimal hospital place where needs the hospital the most base on the rates of comfort, safety and convenience.